-Hunter-harvested blood sampling in 2015-17 revealed that 13% of harvested birds in 2015-16 had West Nile Virus+ antibodies, 24% of harvested grouse had WNV+ antibodies in 2016-17, and just 4% exhibited WNV antibodies during the severe WNV year of 2017.
+The 4-year pattern in antibody prevalence continues to suggest that fewer antibodypositive survivors are represented in the harvested population, as a proportion of total, during severe WNV years, and antibody-positive survivors occur as a higher percentage of the harvested population in areas of high-quality and highly-abundant habitat.
+Hunterharvested blood sampling in 2015-17 revealed that 13% of harvested birds in 2015-16 had West Nile Virus+ antibodies, 24% of harvested grouse had WNV+ antibodies in 2016-17, just 4% exhibited WNV antibodies during the severe WNV year of 2017, and preliminary 2018 data indicates less than 10% of sampled grouse had WNV+ antibodies.
 These WNV-positive birds represent WNV survivors in the fall population.
-The 3-year pattern in antibody prevalence suggests that fewer antibody-positive survivors occur in the harvested population, as a proportion of total, during severe WNV years (G&W Figure 5).
 Additional years of serology sampling will shed more light on this issue.

-Intriguing findings also suggest that forest type and/or habitat quality may be impacting the resilience of populations, with northern regions (northern hardwoods/mixed oak) forest types exhibiting higher WNV antibody prevalence (i.e. exposed survivors) than southern regions (oak-hickory forest types) (G&W Figure 6).
-Furthermore, the northern hardwoods regions exhibit rapid population recovery after WNV losses and higher incidence of survivorship (G&W Figure 7).
-Southern regions exhibit relatively low proportions of WNV survivors and show only weak population recovery after bad WNV years, followed by continued declines (G&W Figure 7).
+Intriguing findings also suggest that forest type and/or habitat quality may be impacting the resilience of populations, with northern regions (northern hardwoods/mixed oak) forest types exhibiting higher WNV antibody prevalence (i.e. exposed survivors) than southern regions (oak-hickory forest types).
+Furthermore, the northern hardwoods regions exhibit rapid population recovery after WNV losses and higher incidence of survivorship (G&W Figure 3).
+Southern regions exhibit relatively low proportions of WNV survivors and show only weak population recovery after bad WNV years, followed by continued declines (G&W Figure 3).
 Ongoing research into mosquito/WNV cycling in woodland habitats may help reveal management options either in terms of where to focus habitat restoration or in direct control of mosquito production areas.